codevalley/riff/ideas/talk-themes.md

 ⠀
 # 3\.
 “The New Bottleneck”<!-- {"fold":true} -->
 ### Core Idea
-For 40 years, **engineering capacity** was the limiting reagent of software.
-Now:
+For 40 years, **engineering capacity** was the limiting reagent of software.Now:
 * Code is cheap
 * Prototyping is instant
-* Infrastructure is rented So what becomes expensive?
+* Infrastructure is rentedSo what becomes expensive?

 ⠀Tone
 Insightful.
-Strategic.
-Positions you as someone explaining the future of software-making.
+Strategic.Positions you as someone explaining the future of software-making.
 ### The talk explores
 * Historically: engineering → design → research → ideas
 * Now: what is the scarce skill?